sharadshrivastava/NumberLibrary/README.md

 4. It is Using Hilt for dependency injection.
 5. It is Using Navigation Architecture.
 6. It is Using data binding.
+7. It is using Room DB to support offline mode.
-7. It is Using Espresso for UI test cases.
+8. It is Using Espresso for UI test cases.
 Mockito and Junit for non ui testing.
-8. It is using Mock web server to simulate server response and coroutine based test techniques.
+9. It is using Mock web server to simulate server response and coroutine based test techniques.
 <br>
 This app is focused for phone and supports portrait and landscape modes <br> <br>